Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 “There I was, a kid from the Bronx, meeting with the President.
 That’s democracy—that’s wonderful.”

-But John Garfield’s greatest contribution to the war effort was probably his founding of the Hollywood Canteen.
+Despite these generous donations of time and money, John Garfield’s greatest contribution to the war effort was his founding of the Hollywood Canteen.

 Together, Julie and Bette recruited stars to entertain, dance, and bus tables at the Canteen each night.
 They convinced fourteen guilds and unions to donate labor and materials to turn The Old Barn restaurant on Cahuenga Blvd into the Hollywood Canteen.
 Cary Grant donated a piano, and soon The Old Barn was the Hollywood Canteen, all dolled up to look like a Hollywood sound stage.